-2.4 Investigations, interventions, and incidents
+2.5 Incidents, investigations, and interventions

-The monitoring programme for the year was based on what was considered to be an appropriate level of monitoring, review of data, and liaison with the consent holder.
+The monitoring programme for the year was based on what was considered to be an appropriate level of monitoring, review of data, and liaison with the consent holders.
 During the year matters may arise which require additional activity by the Council, for example provision of advice and information, or investigation of potential or actual causes of non-compliance or failure to maintain good practices.
-A pro-active approach that in the first instance avoids issues occurring is favoured.
+A pro-active approach, that in the first instance avoids issues occurring, is favoured.